-5. Recreation, Parks and Open Spaces Master Plan
+5. Recreation, Parks and Open Spaces Master Plan 2009 (under review)

-The Recreation, Parks and Open Spaces Master Plan, May 2009, presents a long term view and strategic plan for recreation and parks planning in the County.
+The Recreation, Parks and Open Spaces Master Plan (May 2009) is currently being reviewed.
+The current Plan, presents a long term view and strategic plan for recreation and parks planning in the County.
 The goals of the plan describe that the County should: provide a greater diversity of leisure opportunities; optimize its supply of municipal reserve lands; and, sustainably manage environmentally sensitive areas.
-The new ASP meets the intent of these goals by: identifying lands for trails and parks, working to retain the Keephills Community Hall, and identifying environmentally sensitive areas and encouraging their protection through environmental reserve designations or other means.
-The Plan is currently being updated by the County.
-Updates to the ASP shall consider the new Master Plan in future planning.
+The new ASP meets the intent of these goals by: identifying lands for trails and parks,